citizenfx/natives/HUD/GetMouseEvent.md

 BOOL GET_MOUSE_EVENT(int scaleformHandle, cs_type(Any*) bool* received, cs_type(Any*) int* selectionType, cs_type(Any*) int* context, int* slotIndex);
 ```

-Gets current mouse event details, triggered by a scaleform.
+Gets the current mouse event details when triggered by a scaleform.
+You must use this native every frame.
 Returns item index if using the COLOUR_SWITCHER_02 scaleform.
 Selection types, found in MOUSE_EVENTS.as:
 MOUSE_DRAG_OUT = 0;